What Termite Season Means For Elizabeth City Residents

 There are four main types of termites: dampwood, drywood, Formosan, and subterranean.
 The subterranean is the most common species found in Elizabeth City, and their peak season is during the spring and summer.
 Though they can be active all year long, they thrive in warmer temperatures and moisture from rainfall.
-Our experts at Albemarle Termite & Pest Control can help you identify, prevent, and stop these pests from wrecking your property.
+Our pest control experts in Elizabeth City can help you identify, prevent, and stop these pests from wrecking your property.

 How Do You Know When You Have Termites?

 Termites are sometimes called "the silent threat."
 They often go undetected because of their size and the fact that they have to stay within walls, inside wood, or underground to survive.
 In a colony, termites live in a caste system with each member having a specific job to perform to maintain the overall health of the colony.